Special Education Services

 Find contact information for the Student Support Services Administrative Team here

 White Bear Lake Area Schools provides a comprehensive program for students with disabilities.
 Services are provided to students who range in age from birth through high school, with some students receiving services until age 21.
 Most students receive services in their neighborhood school and when possible in their regular class setting.

 All services are developed to facilitate each student in reaching his or her potential.
 Inclusive education between regular and special education allows for the opportunity to learn and develop in an age-appropriate setting.
 From early intervention to community-based vocational training, students are provided a quality, individualized education program (IEP) in the least restrictive environment.

-Each school in the system has a special education team who provides services to students with a variety of handicapping conditions.
+Each school in the system has a special education team who provides services to students with a variety of concerns/needs.
 A lead teacher is available at each school to assist students and families in the Special